bentomhall/nih-system/homebrewery/world/people.md

 **Status.**  core

+**Languages.** You are proficient in Common and Ard-teang (Orcish).

 **Fury's Legacy (+).**  Once per long rest, you can rage as if you were a level 1 barbarian, except that you can concentrate on spells (but not cast them) while raging in this way.
 If you have the Rage class feature, you instead can use that feature an additional time per long rest and can concentrate on spells while raging.

 **Relentless Advance.**  Your speed increases by 5ft (included in the speed entry).

+#### Industrialized
+Many orcs live in Wyrmhold, including in the Byarmarsh area which houses most of the factories, foundries, and other heavy industry of the nation.
+They are an integral part of this economic engine and have adapted well to this physically-demanding but also intellectually-demanding life.

+**Ability Score Increase.** +2 Intelligence OR +2 Dexterity

+**Additional Proficiencies.** You are proficient in your choice of Arcana or Investigation, as well as Ngyon Toi (Goblin).

+**Mechanical Knack.** When you make a check to interact with a mechanism, you do so at advantage.
+This includes picking mechanical locks and disabling mechanical traps.

+**Refined Fury.** You can cast spells as well as concentrate on them while using your Fury's Legacy trait or the Rage class feature.

+#### Sylvan
+The sylvan wood orcs are those who live the traditional, tribal lives in the Fiach Woods and Kotimaa.
+Their small, matrilineal (and fairly matriarchal) tribes generally wander between hunting and gathering locations throughout the year, overwintering in a fixed location.
+They are the most "savage" of the orcs (despite being no more savage than the Kotimaan ihmisi, for example).

+**Ability Score Increase.** +1 Strength, +1 Constitution

+**Additional Proficiencies.** You are proficient in Survival, your choice of leatherworkers or woodworker's tools, and light armor.

 **Brutal Critical.**  When you critically hit with an attack, instead of rolling the damage dice twice, roll the damage dice for the attack once and add the result to the maximum roll of the dice (ie max + roll).
 Features that increase the number of critical dice are not maximized.

 \page
-### Soulforged, Steelborn
+### Soulforged
-The steelborn soulforged, along with their mirrors the shrine guardians, are the youngest lineage of Quartus.
-In the wake of the Fourth Wish approximately 50 years ago, metal clockwork labor constructs across Wyrmhold started to "wake up", becoming ensouled living beings made of metal, stone, and crystal.
+The soulforged are the youngest lineage of Quartus.
+In the wake of the Fourth Wish approximately 50 years ago, constructs of many types started to "wake up", becoming ensouled living beings made of metal, stone, and crystal.
 Only a tiny fraction of all constructs awaken.
 No one knows *why* this is happening, or how long they will live.
 Or how to cause one to awaken.

-The steelborn are varied, but generally human-size or larger, but much heavier.
-The exact look is entirely arbitrary.
-Some have almost humanoid features; others just a plain metal mask.
-How they talk and why they need rest is entirely unknown.
-They are much stronger (due to their labor-construct nature) than the average human and have a lightning-infused core...although their souls are their real power source.
-Unlike most lineages, steelborn do not naturally visibly change over time.
-Their appearance at the time of their awakening is how they will look throughout their lives unless they modify their own appearance, something many steelborn engage in.
-It is rare for a non-humanoid-shaped construct to awaken, and this playable lineage presumes that you are humanoid in shape (bilateral symmetry with a distinct head and torso).

 #### Lineage Traits
-**Ability Score Increase.**  +1 Strength
+**Ability Score Increase.**  +1 Constitution

 **Age.**  Undefined.
 No soulforged is more than 40 years old, but adulthood is not defined nor is a maximum age known.